intuition-dev/mbToolBelt/readme.md

         tbody.list
 ```

-And now you can write your Custel javascript|typescript code, and manage the DOM in the slot like you would write a normnal Custom Element, for example doing data-binding.
-Most/all the page javascript code is move to the SlotCustel.
+And now you can write your Custel javascript|typescript code, and manage the DOM in the slot like you would write a normal Custom Element, for example doing data-binding.
+Most/all the page JavaScript code is move to the SlotCustel.
 Notice that if someone needs to maintain the page, they can just edit the page DOM.

 And that is the over view.
 Lets learn this dance.